sigurdurb/jupyterhub-ipyparallel/README.md

   configured to start the controller on `remote` via `ssh`, and engines on `remote` via `sshproxy` with `--engines=mpi`

-On Jötunn:
+Setup on Jötunn:

 * `module load python/3.6.1`
-* `pip3 install --user jotunn_python_requirements.txt` (for the demo)
+* `pip3 install --user jotunn_python_requirements.txt`
 * Set the script: `launch-python-for-ipy-ssh` somewhere on the cluster, for example in the /opt/ folder or where you have python or other config files.
 This will load the required modules and tell python where it is.
 The `bash -l` creates a login shell so bashrc files, bash_profile, etc. will be sourced.
 * Depending on where you put the script , change the path_to_remote_python_script in the ipcluster_config.py
-* If the script name is changed, name of script in ipcluster_config.py needs to be changed.
+* If the script name `launch-python-for-ipy-ssh` is changed, name of the script in ipcluster_config.py needs to be changed.
 For our example we are telling our controller to run the machines with mpi_exec, and that is why we are loading that in the script.

-The only issue here is that the python install on Jötunn could be better, it would need to be have all the things you need to do or one should be able to install it.
+The only issue here is that the python install on Jötunn could be better.
+An ideal setup would have all the newest things(I could not update IPython and pip3 for example without other errors surfacing).

 On Jupyterhub: